 We need the opportunity to put in 10,000 hours and sometimes that’s not possible.
 It’s hard to become a concert pianist if you don’t have regular access to a piano.
 However, just because we don’t see opportunity currently in our life doesn’t mean it doesn’t exist.
 Opportunities are found if you know how to look.

 3. Deliberate Practice

-Deliberate means practicing to reach a goal, to purposely become better by the end than we were at the beginning of practice.
+Deliberate means practicing in a way that stretches your skill, to purposely become better by the end than we were at the beginning of the practice.

 Our natural tendencies keep INFPs from systematically practicing our art.
 We write, paint or play music when we feel like it, when we have an inspiration.
 Inspiration rarely overcomes expertise.

-John Scalzi, a bestselling author and Hugo winner, wrote two novels before he was published.
-Brandon Sanderson, another bestselling fantasy author, wrote 5 novels before he wrote the one that became his debut novel.
+Stephen King wrote Rage and Blaze before Carrie, his 3rd novel written became his first novel published.
+Brandon Sanderson, a bestselling fantasy author, wrote 5 novels before he wrote the one that became his debut novel.

-Inspiration doesn’t overcome the perspiration needed to become an expert.
+Inspiration doesn’t overcome the perspiration needed to master a skill.

 The Happiness Engine